 Step 1: Choose an LLC Name

 The first step in forming a Minnesota Limited Liability Company is to make sure the name you want is available.
 Every LLC in Minnesota must have a distinguishable name from other entity names registered in the state.
-The Minnesota Secretary of State makes it easy to do a Minnesota LLC name search, to quickly find out if your LLC name is available.
+The Minnesota Secretary of State makes it easy to do a Minnesota LLC name search so you can quickly find out if your LLC name is available.

 In addition to making sure the LLC name is available, you also must include one of the following phrases or abbreviations at the end of the business name: